fighting the sin of becoming a boring church part-1

 Check out Part-2 of this post to for 4 simple criteria to consider when building your environments.

-3 Responses to “fighting the sin of becoming a boring church part-1”
+3 responses to “fighting the sin of becoming a boring church part-1”

 Here’s the thing: churches all across America are in fact “creating environments” every week.
 They’re choosing songs that people like, they’re choosing carpet and paint that match.
 They’re working on creating environments that make people feel comfortable.
 Even the old school “just preach the Word” guys are trying to create an environment in the way they communicate.
 We’re just not doing that good of job in comparison to our culture.
 Where’s that line between conformity and being a light?
 Not sure some times… but I do understand the a lot of people will still run from a bright light …if it’s ugly enough.
 The goal is to create a compelling environment that is authentic to who we are.
 (Then again maybe that’s why some church environments are so ugly some times)?